openjs-foundation/security-collab-space/secure-releases-v2.md

 *Safe Storage and Use of Access Tokens*

 The npm CLI uses the .npmrc file for configuration.
-Included in this file is the _AuthToken variable, which npm uses to authenticate to the public registry or a private registry.
-Npm’s decision to store access tokens in a plain text file is inherently unsafe and additional measures must be taken to properly use and store it.
+Included in this file is the _AuthToken variable, which npm uses to authenticate to the public registry or a private registry. npm’s decision to store access tokens in a plain text file is inherently unsafe and additional measures must be taken to properly use and store it.

 ```
 ; Public npm registry example